Text and photos copyright 2002-2016 Ground Water Science, use with permission.

 It is interesting to read discussion of the recently rekindled interest in geobiology and geomicrobiology, as summarized in the December 2001 American Academy of Microbiology (AAM) Report: "Geobiology: Exploring the Interface Between the Biosphere and the Geosphere."
 This report summarizes the discussions of a colloquium of distinguished scientists held in late 2000 in Tucson, Arizona, and we suggest you download and read it.

 If you follow the history of microbiology, the science really had its beginnings in geomicrobiology (things found in rain barrels and pipes).
 This aspect of microbiology was very strong through the early 20th Century, after which, medical/clinical microbiology entirely eclipsed the older subdiscipline, and compartmentalization of knowledge was the order of the day.
 However, some people have hung on ever since.
-The definitive textbook on the subject is Geomicrobiology, current 5th ed.
-2009, H.L.
-Ehrlich and Diane K. Newman, CRC Press (former editions from Marcel Dekker).
+The definitive textbook on the subject is Geomicrobiology, current 6th ed.
+2015 (rather soon after the 2009 edition), H.L.
+Ehrlich, Diane K. Newman, and Andreas Kappler, CRC Press (editions 1-4 from Marcel Dekker).
 A journal, Geomicrobiology Journal (Taylor & Francis) has persisted since the late 1980s, and others addressing geobiology and the related discipline of astrobiology are appearing.

 Recently, a new wave of scholarly interest, fueled largely by climate and environmental issues, rekindled interest in the ecology of disease, and exobiology possibilities in our Solar System (and aided by a renewed spirit of collaboration in science), has resulted in a recent crop of Ph.D.'s and newly established geomicrobiology labs, programs and courses around the U.S. and internationally.
 Below are some links to some of the more interesting web resources on terrestrial geomicrobiology (there's more going on, but other sites are more about who's there and what they're going to do).